Global hyperbolicity in higher signatures: Causality in higher signature

-where $\pi_E$ is the orthogonal projection of image $E$.
-This gives us a metric of signature $(p,q)$ on $M$ for which $D$ is a smooth distribution of timelike tangent spaces, hence the result. \end{proof}
+where~$\pi_E$ is the orthogonal projection of image~$E$.
+This gives us a metric of signature~$(p,q)$ on~$M$ for which~$D$ is a smooth distribution of timelike tangent spaces, hence the result. \end{proof}

-\begin{rem} Contrary to the Lorentzian case, since not every $q$-dimensional distribution of vector spaces is integrable, this does not give a timelike foliation of $M$.
-It was however proven by Thurston in \cite{Thurston2}, \cite{Thurston1974} that every $q$-dimensional distribution on a manifold $M$ is always homotopic to an integrable distribution.
-A natural question one could ask would be whether it is always possible, given a pseudo-Riemannian metric, to find an integrable distribution of dimension $q$ which is timelike at every point.
+\begin{rem} Contrary to the Lorentzian case, since not every~$q$-dimensional distribution of vector spaces is integrable, this does not give a timelike foliation of~$M$.
+It was however proven by Thurston in \cite{Thurston2}, \cite{Thurston1974} that every~$q$-dimensional distribution on a manifold~$M$ is always homotopic to an integrable distribution.
+A natural question one could ask would be whether it is always possible, given a pseudo-Riemannian metric, to find an integrable distribution of dimension~$q$ which is timelike at every point.
 As we will see later, the answer to this question is negative. \end{rem}

-\begin{defn} A pseudo-Riemannian manifold of signature $(p,q)$ is called a $(p,q)$-spacetime if it is both orientable and time orientable. \end{defn}
+\begin{defn} A pseudo-Riemannian manifold of signature~$(p,q)$ is called a \emph{$(p,q)$-spacetime} if it is both orientable and time orientable. \end{defn}

-Examples of non time-orientable pseudo-Riemannian manifolds include but are not limited to the metric products $(P \times N, ds_P^2 - ds_N^2)$ where $N$ is a non-orientable manifold of dimension $q$.

-In the rest of this paper, it will be assumed that $M$ is a $(p,q)$ spacetime.
+Examples of non time-orientable pseudo-Riemannian manifolds include but are not limited to the metric products~$(P \times N, ds_P^2 - ds_N^2)$ where~$N$ is a non-orientable manifold of dimension~$q$.
+In the rest of this paper, it will be assumed that~$M$ is a~$(p,q)$ spacetime.
 Let us now generalize the notion of causal curve in higher signature.
-As we have given a way to distinguish different $k$-vector spaces based on their induced signature, it is natural to extend the notion of causal curve to the whole familly of immersions of dimension $k$ for $k \leqslant q$.
+As we have given a way to distinguish different~$k$-vector spaces based on their induced signature, it is natural to extend the notion of causal curve to the whole family of immersions of dimension~$k$ for~$k \leqslant q$.

-\begin{defn} An immersion of dimension $k \leqslant q$, $f : N_0^k \rightarrow M$ is said to be \emph{timelike} (resp. \emph{causal}, \emph{lightlike}, \emph{spacelike}) if for each $x \in N_0$, the image of $d_x f$ in $T_{f(x)} M$ is timelike (resp. causal, lightlike, spacelike). \end{defn}
+\begin{defn} An immersion of dimension~$k \leqslant q$,~$f \colon N_0^k \rightarrow M$ is said to be \emph{timelike} (resp. \emph{causal}, \emph{lightlike}, \emph{spacelike}) if for each~$x \in N_0$, the image of~$d_x f$ in~$T_{f(x)} M$ is timelike (resp. causal, lightlike, spacelike). \end{defn}

-Alternatively, one could define $f : N_0 \rightarrow M$ to be timelike (resp. causal) if the pullback metric $f^* g$ on $N_0$ is negative (resp. non-positive).
-Since we have endowed $M$ with a coherent orientation for its tangent causal vector spaces of dimension $q$, it is possible to ask for an immersion of dimension $q$ to be future-oriented or past-oriented.
+Alternatively, one could define~$f \colon N_0 \rightarrow M$ to be timelike (resp. causal) if the pullback metric~$f^* g$ on~$N_0$ is negative (resp. non-positive).
+When $M$ is furthermore time oriented, it is possible to ask for an immersion of dimension~$q$ to be future-oriented or past-oriented.